← Back to Blog

 1. User visits a malicious or compromised DeFi site

-2. Site asks them to sign a "harmless-looking" message (no gas cost — users are less suspicious)
+2. Site asks them to sign a "harmless-looking" message (no gas cost — users are less suspicious of off-chain signatures)

 3. The message is actually a permit() signature authorizing the attacker as spender